Top 45+ Flutter Interview Questions And Answers

 • Widgets can be controlled in appearance by using ClipRRect, which clips them into a rectangular area with rounded corners.

-83. How can you integrate Firebase services, such as Firestore or Authentication, into a Flutter app?
+83. What are the steps to integrate Firebase services, such as Firestore or Authentication, into a Flutter app?

 Ans:

-84. Explain the concept of InheritedWidget in Flutter and its role in managing state.
+84. What is the concept of InheritedWidget in Flutter, and how does it contribute to managing state?

 Ans: